bixu/chef-cookbooks/README.md

 Installation
 ------------

-The following installation guides are highly opinionated, and are what are done at Voxer to use these cookbooks.
+The following installation guide is highly opinionated, and is what is done at Voxer to use these cookbooks.

     cd /path/to/your/chef/repo
     mkdir -p deps